ClaraCordeiro/stl.fit/README.md

 > install.packages('forecast')
 ```

-fit<-stl.fit(y, k, rob)
+`fit<-stl.fit(y, k, rob)`

 **input:**

-y: time series
+`y`: time series

-k: is an integer; example, k=2 for RMSE, k=1 for ME, k=3 for MAE ...use accuracy() function from package forecast
+`k`: is an integer; example, k=2 for RMSE, k=1 for ME, k=3 for MAE ...use accuracy() function from package forecast

-rob: TRUE/FALSE    # perform an outliers inspection and set the "rob" argument accordingly to the analysis
+`rob`: TRUE/FALSE  # perform an outliers inspection and set the "rob" argument accordingly to the analysis

 **output:**

-fit$measure to access the value of the error measure used
+`fit$measure` to access the value of the error measure used

-fit$stlfit in common with the R function stl()
+`fit$stl` in common with the R function stl()

-example: use fit$stlfit$time.series[,"seasonal"] to access the seasonal component
+example: use `fit$stl$time.series[,"seasonal"]` to access the seasonal component

+Remark: The `stl.fit()` function was updated on June 2023 and now executes more quickly.
+The computational work was performed by Sara V. Domingos (CEAUL Grant UIDP/00006/2020 funded by Fundação para a Ciência e a Tecnologia) and Celestino Coelho (DM-FCT,UAlg).